Project-MONAI/tutorials/generative/3d_ldm/README.md

 - `"model_dir"`: where it saves the trained models
 - `"tfevent_path"`: where it saves the tensorboard events
+- `"output_dir"`: where you store the generated images during inference.
 - `"resume_ckpt"`: whether to resume training from existing checkpoints.
 - `"data_base_dir"`: where you store the Brats dataset.